ansible-ThoTeam/nexus3-oss/README.md

 - Fairly Up-to-date version of ansible.
 We follow ansible versions during maintenance/development and will take advantage of new features if needed (and update meta/main.yml for minimum version)
 - Compatible OS.
 This role is tested through molecule on travis CI for CentOS 8, Ubuntu Bionic (18.04), and Debian buster.
-Other molecule scenarios can be played locally for CentOS 7, Ubuntu Xenial (16.04), and Debian stretch
+Other molecule scenarios can be played locally for CentOS 7, Ubuntu Xenial (16.04), and Debian stretch.
+Windows is also supported by this role.
+If you are installing on Windows, be sure to read about the [Windows caveats](./WINDOWS.md).
 - Rsync has to be installed on the target machine (it is not needed on the host running ansible if different)
 - `jmespath` library needs to be installed on the host running the playbook (needed for the `json_query` filter).
 See `requirements.txt`
-- Java 8 (mandatory)
+- Java 8 (mandatory on Linux)
     - **Oracle announced Java 8 EOL.
 Sonatype is now recommending openjdk8**
     - For more information see [nexus3 system requirements](https://help.sonatype.com/display/NXRM3/System+Requirements)
 - Apache HTTPD (optional)